wtsia/Blog-Site/roverblog/content/posts/unix.md

     - Fedora: Worked on by non-Red Hat developers.
 Also used as a testing platform for future RHEL releases.
 - SUSE Family Systems (including openSUSE)
 - Debian Family Systems (including Ubuntu and Linux Mint).

+### Debian / Ubuntu Linux: *Searching For Package by Name*

+Use dpkg command.
+It is a package manager for Debian/Ubuntu Linux.
+Suppose you want to find out package apache-perl or sudo is installed or not, type command:

+`$ dpkg -s <package-name>`